Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Proposed Method

-We propose topological consistency loss to ensure the teacher and student models make consistent predictions in terms of topology.
-Given the likelihood maps of both teacher and student models, $f_t$ and $f_s$, we first compute the persistence diagrams, $Dgm(f_t)$ and $Dgm(f_s)$.
+We propose a noise-aware topological consistency loss to ensure that the teacher and the student models make consistent predictions in terms of topology.
+Given the likelihood maps of both the teacher and the student models, $f_t$ and $f_s$, we first compute the persistence diagrams, $Dgm(f_t)$ and $Dgm(f_s)$.
 However, directly comparing the two diagrams is not desirable.
-As shown in \cref{fig:inituition}, without supervision, not only the student persistence diagram, but also the teacher persistence diagram are quite noisy.
-Direct comparison of the two diagrams can create a lot of unnecessary matching between noisy structures.
+As shown in \cref{fig:inituition}, without supervision, both the student persistence diagram and the teacher persistence diagram are quite noisy.
+Direct comparison of the two diagrams can create a lot of unnecessary matching between the noisy structures.
 This will cause inefficiency in learning, and can potentially even derail the whole training.

 To address this challenge, we propose to decompose $Dgm(f_s)$ and $Dgm(f_t)$ into signal and noise parts.
 The signal part is used to enforce teacher-student consistency via a signal topology consistency loss.
-The noise part will be removed through a novel noise topology removal loss.
+The noise part will be removed through a novel noisy topology removal loss.

 \myparagraph{Signal-Noise Decomposition of a Persistence Diagram.} We would like to decompose a diagram into signal and noise parts.
-However, in reality, without ground truth, the decomposition cannot be guaranteed to be accurate.
-Hence, we use the classic measure of \emph{persistence} to decide whether a dot is a signal or noise.
+However, in reality, without the ground truth, the decomposition cannot be guaranteed to be accurate.
+Hence, we use the classic measure of \emph{persistence} to decide whether a dot in the persistence diagram is a signal or noise.

 For a persistent dot $p\in Dgm(f)$, its persistence is simply its life span, i.e., the difference between its death and birth time: $per(p) = death(p) - birth(p)$.
 Persistence is a good heuristic approximating the significance of a topological structure; the greater the persistence, the longer the structure exists through filtration, and the more likely the structure is a true signal.
 This is theoretically justified.
 The celebrated stability theorem \cite{cohen2005stability,cohen2010lipschitz} implies that low-persistence dots are much easier to be ``shed off'' through perturbation of the input function $f$.